-While the Examiner has no authority to act upon an application in which no action by applicant was taken during the statutory period, he may reverse his holding as to whether or not an amendment received during such period was responsive and act on a case of such character which he has previously held abandoned.
+While the Examiner has no authority to act upon an application in which no action by applicant, was taken during the period for response, he may reverse his holding as to whether or not an amendment received during such period was responsive and act on a case of such character which he has previously held abandoned.
 This is not a revival of an abandoned application but merely a holding that the case was never abandoned.
-See also 714.03.
+See also § 714.03.

-711.03(b) Holding Based on Failure To Respond Within Period
+711.03(b) Holding Based on Failure To Respond Within Period [R-23]

-When an amendment reaches the Patent Office (not the Examining Group) after the expiration of the statutory period and there is no dispute as to the dates involved, no question of reconsideration of a holding of abandonment can be presented.
+When an amendment reaches the Patent Office (not the Examining Group) after the expiration of the period for response and there is no dispute as to the dates involved, no question of reconsideration of a holding of abandonment can be presented.

-However, the Examiner and the applicant may disagree as to the date on which the statutory period commenced to run or ends.
+However, the Examiner and the applicant may disagree as to the date on which the period for response commenced to run or ends.
 In this situation, as in the situation involving sufficiency of response, the applicant may take issue with the Examiner and point out to him that his holding was erroneous.

-711.03(c) Petitions Relating to Abandonment
+711.03(c) Petitions Relating to Abandonment [R-24]

-Rule 137.
+Rule 187.
 Revival of abandoned application.
 An application abandoned for failure to prosecute may be revived as a pending application if it is shown to the satisfaction of the Commissioner that the delay was unavoidable.
-A polition to service an abandoned application must be accompanied by a verified showing of the causes of the delay, by the proposed response unless it has been previously filed, and by the petition fee.
+A petition to revive an abandoned application must be accompanied by a verified showing of the causes of the delay, by the proposed response unless it has been previously filed, and by the petition fee.